mmsmz/complete-crudProject-with-tech/README.md

 2. **UserService** - Note: only registered users can login to the system
 	- getallcourses
 	- searchcourse
-	- place an order for the course by select "ORDER COURSE" BUTTON
+	- place an order for the course by select "Order Course" **Button**

 3. **AdminService**

 	A. USERS
 	- addUserDetails
 	- getAllUsers